wiyco/yumemi-is-my-dream/README.md

 ### Environment Variables

-Create a `.env.local` file in the project's root directory and copy the following:
+Create a `.env.local` file in the project's root directory and define the following variables:

 ```bash
 RESAS_API_KEY=YourApiKey